top of page

 HISTORY

 Japanese people have been passionate about baseball for over 150 years, ever since its introduction to Japan in the 1870s.
 When Japanese immigrants began coming to America they brought their love of the game with them, passing it on to their American-born children, the Nisei generation.
-Prior to WWII, Japanese American baseball flourished up and down the west coast, in big cities and small farm towns alike.
-On December 7, 1941 that world was shattered as loyal Americans of Japanese ancestry became identified with "the enemy".
+Prior to WWII, Japanese American baseball flourished up and down the west coast in big cities and small farm towns alike.
+On December 7, 1941 that world was shattered as loyal Americans of Japanese ancestry became identified as "the enemy".

-Manzanar National Historic Site was the first of ten major Japanese American internment camps constructed in the early months of 1942.
+Manzanar National Historic Site was the first of ten major Japanese American "internment camps" constructed in the early months of 1942.
 Located in the Owens Valley 225 miles north of Los Angeles, Manzanar held over 10,000 Japanese American people.
 Throughout the ten camps over 120,000 people, most of them American citizens, were imprisoned without due process of law in the largest mass incarceration in United States history.

-Wartime incarceration devastated Japanese American communities, but one aspect of pre-war life they were able to hang on to was baseball.
+The camps devastated Japanese American communities, but one aspect of pre-war life they were able to hang on to was baseball.
 Even through incarceration their passion for the game remained strong.
 The National Pastime took on powerful symbolic meaning, and the baseball diamond became a sacred space to enact a quintessential American ritual.
 In the words of Manzanar incarceree Takeo Suo:

 "Putting on a baseball uniform was like wearing the American flag."